tgreener/AppPractice1/README.md

 1) Support for multithreaded applications.
 I have been trying to build all services with multithreaded behavior in mind.
 This has been the most unfamiliar ground for me to cover.

 2) A game facade class.
 This class wraps an application and lets you configure the a game run loop.

+I've realized that I've done about as much as I can without using Cocoa.
+I think I've learned about as much as I can from this experience, and will probably not actively work on this much anymore.